kororaproject/kp-documentation/DevelopingKorora/Contribution-Guidelines.md

 <a name="usingkorora"></a>
 ### UsingKorora
-This folder includes genral use, desktop specific guides, upgrading / updating, GRUB, Bootloader Etc
+This folder includes general use, desktop specific guides, upgrading / updating, GRUB, Bootloader Etc

 <a name="gettinghelp"></a>
 ### GettingHelp